 A couple of months ago, back in early May 2021, we prepared a comprehensive article on this new update and the Core Web Vitals changing for Law Firm SEO.
 All these are now coming to fruition as Google has started rolling it out.
 On June 15, 2021, the internet giant announced that the Page Experience update is gradually implemented in slow steps and will be complete by the end of August this year.
-Let’s find out what changes and what we should expect in the short future.
-And as always, we’ll keep updating the article as more news and information become available.
+Let’s find out what’s changing and what we can expect in the near future.
+As always, we’ll keep updating the article as more news and information become available.

-To clarify things and set clear expectations, this is not a core update but shouldn’t be overlooked.
+To clarify things and set clear expectations, this is not a core update.
+However, it shouldn’t be overlooked.

 - Google top stories are among the first that will start using the new Page Experience for eligibility.
-That’s not the most relevant Google feature for Law Firms, but it is still a meaningful change that you need to consider.
-In some instances, it could be helpful, such as in potential involvement with big cases or significant wins that attract the media lights.
-That update is already live since June 17.
+That’s not the most relevant Google feature for law firms, but it’s still a meaningful change that you need to consider.
+In some instances, it could be helpful, such as for potential involvement with big cases or significant wins that attract media attention.
+That update has been live since June 17.

-- The AMP badge (often used on landing pages for speed purposes) will go away, but that doesn’t mean speed decreases in importance.
-On the contrary, with Core Web Vitals and the new Page Experience update, speed is becoming more critical than ever and contributes to long-term success.
+- The AMP badge (often used on landing pages for speed purposes) will go away, but that doesn’t mean page speed decreases in importance.
+On the contrary, with Core Web Vitals and the new Page Experience update, speed is becoming more critical than ever in contributing to long-term success.

-- Security is in the epicenter of the overall Google initiative, and this initial rollout included the HTTPS protocol changes.
-Experts expect to see it in this first wave of updates, and this a real gamechanger for any law firm that wants to be on the winning side.
-If you haven’t already transited on HTTPS, now is the time to do it.
-It is potentially one of the last opportunities to do it without any negative implications on your website rankings or performance on the SERPs.
+- Security is the epicenter of the overall Google initiative, and this initial rollout included HTTPS protocol changes.
+Experts expect to see it in this first wave of updates, and it’s a real game-changer for any law firm that wants to be on the winning side of Google results.
+If you haven’t already transitioned to HTTPS, now is the time to do it.
+It’s potentially one of the last opportunities to do it without any negative impacts on your website ranking or its performance on the SERPs.

 - On the same note, the mobile-first Core Web Vital requirement is coming to the spotlight and as one of the most crucial parts of this update is one of the first components of this partial rollout.
 If your law firm’s website isn’t mobile-first yet, please ensure that it’s at least mobile-friendly, and we’d strongly recommend looking into the possibility of an upgrade in the near future.

 - Another major part of the new Google Page experience is the intrusive interstitials.
-These are vital parts for accessibility and overall UX, and they seem to be prioritized in this gradual rollout.
-Google singled them out as problematic a couple of years ago, and now they are acting, making them an important ranking factor.
+These are vital for accessibility and overall UX, and they seem to be prioritized in this gradual rollout.
+Google singled them out as problematic a couple of years ago, and now they are acting on it, making them an important ranking factor.
 If you are unsure of any of your website’s components, you can run the related report.